-- Where the matter is clearly a complaint, rather than a concern, then the complainant should refer to the Complaints Co-ordinator/Headteacher, not directly to any other member of staff who may be involved.
-As with concerns, the Headteacher will make every effort to resolve the matter with you directly if it is appropriate to do so. - Complaints concerning Data Protection and Freedom of Information should be directed in the first instance to our Data Protection Officer, thereafter, the most appropriate course of action will be advised depending on the nature of the complaint. - Where the first approach is made to a Governor, they will refer the complainant to the Complaints Co-ordinator/Headteacher and advise them of the procedure.
-It is important for Governors to be aware that they should not act unilaterally outside the formal procedure or be involved in the early stages of a complaint. - Any member of staff being complained about is not obliged to attend meetings with complainants either during the informal or formal stage. - Where a complaint concerns the headteacher, the matter will be referred to the Chair of Governors. - Complaints against the Chair of Governors or any individual Governor should be received in writing by the Clerk to the Governing Board via the school office
+- Where the matter is clearly a complaint, rather than a concern, then the complainant should refer to the headteacher, not directly to any other member of staff who may be involved - Where the first approach is made to a governor, the next step would be to refer the complainant to the headteacher and advise them of the procedure.
+It is important for governors to be aware that they should not act unilaterally outside the formal procedure or be involved in the early stages of a complaint - Where a complaint concerns the headteacher, the matter will be referred to the Chair of Governors.
+Complaints against the Chair of Governors or any individual governor should be made in writing to the Clerk to the Governing Body